 - Storybook Ranch – These types of homes became popular in California back in the 1920s-1930s and are still trendy today.
 With an elaborate design, storybook ranch homes include a fairytale style you might find fit for royalty.

 - Raised Ranch – Also known as split-entry homes, raised ranch houses almost always have two floors.
 Usually, raised ranch homes have a slab level, and then one above the base level.
 Staircases are placed between the levels, and when you enter the home.

 - Split-Level Ranch – Not unlike raised ranch homes, the split-level ranch home is multi-level.
 However, a split-level ranch home may have up to three levels.
 Inside a split-level ranch home, you will find living space, a kitchen, additional rooms, and a short set of stairs.

 - California Ranch – Typically, this style of ranch home includes features with a Spanish influence.
 The architectural style works with the original design that many people see in suburban areas of California today.

 - Suburban Ranch – This is a version of the ranch house that became popular shortly after World War II.
 Usually smaller than other ranch homes, they are similar in architecture to the California originals.
 Featuring a front door entry, main living area, dining room, kitchen, a staircase, and additional living space these are one of the most traditionally constructed styles of ranch homes.

 Talking to a real estate professional about your choice for a ranch home is the first step in finding your next dream house.
 Do not take on the task alone when you can call on Jeff Barchi.
-His team of real estate professionals is there to help anyone who desires a single-family home with the unique flair of a ranch style home.
+His team of real estate professionals in Cave Creek is there to help anyone who desires a single-family home with the unique flair of a ranch style home.